Compact space: Functions and compact spaces

-Since a continuous image of a compact space is compact, the extreme value theorem holds for such spaces: a continuous real-valued function on a nonempty compact space is bounded above and attains its supremum.
+Since the image of a compact space under a continuous function is compact, the extreme value theorem holds for such spaces: a continuous real-valued function on a nonempty compact space is bounded above and attains its supremum.

 (Slightly more generally, this is true for an upper semicontinuous function.)
 As a sort of converse to the above statements, the pre-image of a compact space under a proper map is compact.

 Compactifications

 Every topological space X is an open dense subspace of a compact space having at most one point more than X, by the Alexandroff one-point compactification.

 By the same construction, every locally compact Hausdorff space X is an open dense subspace of a compact Hausdorff space having at most one point more than X.

 Ordered compact spaces

 A nonempty compact subset of the real numbers has a greatest element and a least element.

-Let X be a simply ordered set endowed with the order topology.
+Let X be a totally ordered set endowed with the order topology.

-Then X is compact if and only if X is a complete lattice (i.e. all subsets have suprema and infima).
+Then X is compact if and only if X is a complete lattice (i.e., all subsets have suprema and infima).